City of Madison Food Policy Council

-Grants of up to $10,000 to Wisconsin community groups to promote access to healthy foods in eligible regions.
-Funding is intended to improve the local food system.
-Priority will be given to programs that address food needs in under-represented and underserved communities.
-Proposals must benefit residents of the City of Madison.
+Grants of up to $25,000 to Wisconsin community groups to improve the food system and promote access to healthy foods in eligible locations.
+Priority will be given to proposals addressing food-related needs caused by the Coronavirus (COVID-19) pandemic.
+Funding is intended to benefit Madison.

 Priority is given to proposals that: